 - Access to Justice

 - Advanced Legal Research and Writing (ALRW)

-- o BC Law Schools Moot
+- BC Law Schools Moot

 - Community Lawyering

-- o Comparative and International Indigenous Rights
+- Comparative and International Indigenous Rights

-- o Davies Corporate/Securities Moot
+- Davies Corporate/Securities Moot

-- o Directed Research
+- Directed Research

-- o Elder Law
+- Elder Law

-- o Environmental Law
+- Environmental Law

-- o First Nations Governance and Economic Development
+- First Nations Governance and Economic Development

 - Health Law

-- o Human Rights Law
+- Human Rights Law

-- o Immigration and Refugee Law
+- Immigration and Refugee Law

-- o Immigration, Refugee, and Citizenship Law Moot
+- Immigration, Refugee, and Citizenship Law Moot

 - International Dispute Resolution

-- o Jessup Moot
+- Jessup Moot

 - Mental Health Law and Policy in Canada

 - Sports and Human Rights

 - Wilson Moot

-- Women and the Law

 Constitutional Law

 Course Code LAWF 3010 Section Number 91

 Instructor Professor Nicole Schab us

 Course is open to 1L Course is required

 Semesters fall and winter Credits 6

-Days and Times Monday and Wednesda ay at 2:30 to 3:50 p.m.
+Days and Times Monday and Wednesd ay at 2:30 to 3:50 p.m.

 Assessment Method TBC

 Materials The Constitutional Law Group, eds, Canadian Constitutional Law (Emond Montgomery, 2022) 6th edition.
 This book comes with an access code and instructions for accessing these materials electronically.
 Copies are also available in the library on reserve.
 The Constitution Acts, 1867 to 1982 (Department of Justice, Canada).
 Available online: http://laws.justice.gc.ca/eng/Const/ Additional materials are provided through Moodle.

 Calendar Description Students are introduced to the basic elements of Canadian constitutional law.
 Topics include the nature of constitutions and constitutional processes; principles of constitutional interpretation; constitutional amendment; and Federal/Provincial distribution of legislative powers including the federal general power, natural resources and public property, provincial property and civil rights, trade and commerce, provincial taxation, transportation, communications, and criminal law.
 Students also examine the Canadian Charter of Rights and Freedoms including principles of limitations, remedies, interpretation, application, fundamental freedoms, democratic and language rights, mobility rights, legal rights, equality rights, and Aboriginal rights.

 Other Information Topics are covered in the following sequence: Division of Powers, Indigenous Rights and Title, and the Charter of Rights and Freedoms along with federalism.
 After a general introduction and overview, the Federal/Provincial distribution of legislative powers is taught in the fall semester, followed by a section on Indigenous rights and title under the Constitution.
 The Charter of Rights and Freedoms will be taught in the winter semester.